 - 2.1 The aims of the policy are: - To provide pupils with the knowledge, understanding, attitudes, values and skills they need in order to reach their potential as individuals and within the community, and to make sense and meaning of themselves and their world, to gain a sense of self, sense of place and develop self-agency to enable them to make positive choices in life and their community. - To enable pupils to be healthy, safe and informed young people, who can make positive life choices and prepare for the physical and emotional changes they will encounter as they grown into young adults. - 2.2 Pupils take part in a variety of learning opportunities across and beyond the curriculum, contributing fully to the life of their school and communities and being active citizens.
 In doing so they learn to recognise their own worth, work well with others, and form positive relationships, and become increasingly responsible for their own learning.
 They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
 They become aware of their own feelings and the feelings of others.
-They also develop their own opinions and values, and recognise that the opinions and values of others may be different from theirs. - 2.3 They learn to understand and respect our common humanity; diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning. - 2.4 The Cabot Learning Federation is committed to, recognises, and celebrates diversity, including that which exists within our pupil and staff populations and the communities we serve.
-We are committed to advancing equal opportunities for all and eliminating discrimination on any basis, including disability, ethnicity, gender, gender identity, age (except pupils), marriage and civil partnership, pregnancy and maternity, sexual orientation, and religion or belief (defined as Protected Characteristics) so that equality, diversity and inclusion (EDI) underpin all we do.
+They also develop their own opinions and values, and recognise that the opinions and values of others may be different from theirs. - 2.3 They learn to understand and respect our common humanity; diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning. - 2.4 The Cabot Learning Federation is committed to, recognises, and celebrates diversity and intersectionality, including that which exists within our pupil and staff populations and the communities we serve.
+We are committed to advancing equal opportunities for all and eliminating discrimination on any basis, including age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, religion or belief, sex and sexual orientation (defined as Protected Characteristics) so that equality, diversity and inclusion (EDI) underpin all we do.
 In relation to the enactment of this policy, this commitment and celebration of diversity will include:

-- Develop an understanding of, recognise and respect a range of family groups, including marriage, civil partnerships including same sex relationships, long term partnerships, single parent families and fostered and adopted families. - Respect our culturally and socially diverse communities and challenge any prejudice and discrimination when it occurs, in line with our HEART values across the trust. - Understand the democratic process that protects individual liberty. - 2.5 In our school we choose to deliver Personal, Social, Health Education using Jigsaw.
+- Develop an understanding of, recognise and respect a range of family groups, including marriage, civil partnerships including same sex relationships, long term partnerships, single parent families and fostered and adopted families. - Respect our culturally and socially diverse communities and challenge any prejudice and discrimination when it occurs, in line with our HEART values across the trust. - Understand the democratic process that protects individual liberty. - 2.5 In our schools we choose to deliver Personal, Social, Health Education using Jigsaw and other resources and source materials.
 This is a mindful approach to PSHE.
-This is supplemented with additional resources where appropriate. - 2.6 Jigsaw is used as a resource in many of our Primaries. - 2.6.1 Jigsaw covers all areas of PSHE for the primary phase, as the table below shows: (individual academies to order)
+This is supplemented with additional resources where appropriate.
+Many of the Primary and some Secondaries in the CLF use Jigsaw, or the PSHE Association framework.